BenQ HT1070A Review

 Cons: Low brightness, tiny remote control

 Our Analysis and Test Results

-Providing high end image quailtiy with a price tag that is often $500, the BenQ HT1070A is a realtively inexpensive way to get your home theater rig off the ground.
-It does have some image quality drawbacks when compared to more expensive models, but they are minor and will be well worth the $300+ savings for many people.
+Providing high end image quality with a low price tag, the BenQ HT1070A is a realtively inexpensive way to get your home theater rig off the ground.
+It does have some image quality drawbacks when compared to more expensive models, but they are minor and will be well worth the big savings for many people.

 The BenQ HT1070A was near the top of our scoresheets for all of the individual tests we conducted.
 Read on below to see exactly how it stacked up against the competition.

 In our image quality testing, the HT1070A earned a score of 7 out of 10, putting it just below the top scorers.
 It was slightly better than the comparably priced Optoma HD27 because of superior color accuracy and picture modes.
 Between the two models, the BenQ is a much stronger overall performer.
 We found the HT1070A to be an excellent model for home theater use, where it produced a wide range of impressively accurate colors.
 It was especially good at displaying dark colors, which tend to be a bit washed out by most projectors.